allegro/axion-release-plugin/docs/configuration/basic_usage.md

 Version calculation rules:
 1. Changes to files within a submodule increment that submodule's version only.
-2. Changes to a submodule do not cause a change to the parent project's version if the parent is set to ignore that submodule, via `projectDirs`.
+2. Changes to a submodule do not cause a change to the parent project's version if the parent is set to ignore that submodule, via `exclude()`.
-3. Changes to files in the parent project but which are not in a submodule identified via `projectDirs` will cause the parent project's version to increment but not the versions of any submodules.
+3. Changes to files in the parent project but which are not in a submodule identified via `exclude()` will cause the parent project's version to increment but not the versions of any submodules.
 If this is desired then consider wiring the `createRelease` or `release` tasks of the submodules to be dependencies of the tasks of the same name in the parent.